Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 For single mothers with a steady job, your taxes will be calculated after you’ve filled out a Form W-2 that you’ll get from your employer.
 This form will show how much you were paid and how much of your wages contributed towards your taxes.
 This information then goes on your tax return to work out how much you owe in taxes or how much of a refund you’ll get.

-If you’re a single mother who is self-employed or if you work as an independent contractor, then it’s different.
-You could get a 1099 form from your bank or investment firm where you’ve collected your income and the interest it’s accumulated.
+If you’re a single mother who is self-employed or works as an independent contractor, your tax situation is unique.
+In my own experience, I’ve received 1099 forms from my bank or investment firm, detailing my income and interest earnings.
 Just keep in mind that you’ll be responsible for making sure that you pay off your taxes during the year.

 Understanding Tax Brackets

-You’ve probably already heard of something called a “tax bracket” but you’re not quite sure what it is.
+You’ve likely come across the term ‘tax bracket,’ but understanding its nuances can be challenging.
+Based on my own journey through the tax system, I’ll provide you with a detailed explanation of tax brackets and how they impact your financial situation.
 You might not even be certain what tax bracket you belong in.
 Understanding what tax brackets are and how they work is another essential part of filing your tax return.

-A “tax bracket” shows how much you will pay in taxes depending on how much you will earn.
-So, if you’re a single mother with a low-income, you’ll be in the lowest bracket which is 10% of the first $9950 for 2021.
+A ‘tax bracket’ is a fundamental concept that determines your tax liability based on your income.
+Drawing from my own experiences, I’ll explain how these brackets work and what they mean for your finances.
+So, if you’re a single mother with a low income, you’ll be in the lowest bracket which is 10% of the first $9950 for 2021.
 This means that if you earned $9950 during the tax year, 10% of what you earned needs to be paid in taxes to the IRS.

-If you’re filing status is “head of household” for your tax return, and you’ve earned $14200 during the tax year, your tax bracket will be 10%.
-You would have to pay $1420 in tax.
+If your filing status is ‘head of household’ for your tax return, and you earned $14,200 during the tax year, your tax bracket will indeed be 10%.
+This means you’d owe $1,420 in taxes.
+I’ve seen firsthand how these brackets work, and it’s important to understand how they apply to your specific situation.

 This system helps to make sure that taxpayers in the same tax bracket pay the same rates.
 This also means that the more money you earn, the more you’ll pay in taxes.
 Simply put, your tax bracket will determine how much you pay in taxes.